-Our covered bond ratings process follows the methodology and assumptions outlined in our "Covered Bonds Criteria," published on Dec.
-9, 2014, and "Covered Bond Ratings Framework: Methodology And Assumptions," published on June 30, 2015.
+Our covered bond ratings process follows the methodology and assumptions outlined in our covered bonds criteria and our "Covered Bond Ratings Framework: Methodology And Assumptions," published on June 30, 2015.

-We consider that the provisions in the transaction documents, together with the Belgian legal and regulatory framework, will effectively isolate the cover pool assets for the benefit of the covered bondholders.
+We consider that the provisions in the transaction documents, together with the Belgian legal and regulatory framework to effectively isolate the cover pool assets for the benefit of the covered bondholders.
 This asset isolation allows us to assign a higher rating to the covered bonds than our long-term ICR on the issuer.